Chem2527/azure-training/README.md

 ```
 ## 14. Create and configure a file share in Azure Storage, Create and configure a container in Blob Storage, Configure storage tiers, Configure snapshots and soft delete for Azure Files, Configure blob lifecycle management, Configure blob versioning

+## 15. Create a teamplate and deploy any resource using ARM.